dw-innovation/kid2-spot-nlp-api/README.md

 # Spot NLP API
 ## Introduction

 Spot NLP API is a service that transforms natural language queries into Intermediate Machine-Readable (IMR) format.
 It employs state-of-the-art transformer models along with other utilities to accomplish this task.
 This API also enhances its output by consulting an OSM (OpenStreetMap) tagging service.
+Results get stored to a MongoDB instance.

 Requirements:
 - Docker
 - Model files